 I'm not sure when this photo of staff was taken, but evidently the hot summers were also an issue.
 I'm surprised they had air-conditioning!

 Don and I put on our cowboy boots and a little turquoise and headed for the bar.
 The bar decor, unlike the hotel, had changed a bit since the thirties.
-We enjoyed one beer and wine, while watching the local, after-work crowd come and go.
+We enjoyed a beer and a wine, while watching the local, after-work crowd come and go.
 Then we headed for the dining room.

 It was pretty quiet in the dining room at 8 pm, but we didn't feel a bit rushed.
 We enjoyed studying the menu options like, John Wayne burger and Katherine Hepburn BLT.

 Even if the server is way too young to care, or the atmosphere indicates we'll have a dull reaction...
 I take the risk and pull it out.
 So even though our server spoke little English and I could hardly explain why I carried a cookbook, I showed her the picture and recipe.
 Suddenly her eyes lit up.
 She laughed and rushed off to get the other servers and they all gathered around and took pictures.
-It was a success, even if they look very serious in this photo.
+It was a success, even though they look very serious in this photo.